-BEFORE THE METRO COUNCIL
+THE METRO COUNCIL ORDAINS AS FOLLOWS:

-FOR THE PURPOSE OF ADOPTING ORDINANCE NO. 15-1357 HOUSEKEEPING AMENDMENTS TO THE URBAN GROWTH MANAGEMENT FUNCTIONAL PLAN Introduced by Martha J. Bennett, Chief Operating Officer, with the concurrence of Tom Hughes, Council President WHEREAS, the Urban Growth Managemen Metro Council in 1996 and codified as Metro Code ( at Functional Plan (UGMFP) was adopted by the Chapter 3.07 in 1997; and WHEREAS, the UGMFP provides local juri regional policies and achieving the goals set out in the sdictions with tools and guidance for implementing ne region's 2040 Growth Concept; and WHEREAS, due to amendments over time, of Metro Code, Oregon statutes and administrative r staff report dated September 1, 2015; and the UGMFP contains references to other provisions ules that are no longer correct, as described in the WHEREAS, the UGMFP includes other mir correct, as described in the staff report dated Septem nor inaccuracies that the Metro Council desires to ber 1, 2015; now therefore, THE METRO COUNCIL ORDAINS AS FO OLLOWS: Chapter 3.07 of the Metro Code is herebincorporated into this ordinance. by amended as shown on Exhibit A, attached and ADOPTED by the Metro Council this 8th day o Lon June Tom Hughes Council President Attest: Alexandra Eldridge, Recording Secretary Approved as to Form: Alison R. Kean, Metro Attorney standards are included in most titles.
+1. Chapter 3.07 of the Metro Code is hereby amended as shown on Exhibit A, attached and incorporated into this ordinance.

+ADOPTED by the Metro Council this day of October 2015.

+Attest:

+Alexandra Eldridge, Recording Secretary

+standards are included in most titles.
 If local jurisdictions demonstrate to Metro that they meet the performance standard, they have met that requirement of the title.
 Standard methods of compliance are also included in the plan to establish one very specific way that jurisdictions may meet a title requirement, but these standard methods are not the only way a city or county may show compliance.
 In addition, certain mandatory requirements that apply to all cities and counties are established by this functional plan.